MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 Hadoop is an excellent tool for big data analysis, but Azure HDInsight is not content with offering you only a single big data analysis tool.
 For this exercise you are going to work with [Apache Spark](http://spark.apache.org/), a big data analysis tool that supports in-memory processing to boost the performance of big-data analytic applications.
 Spark excels at ease of use and is built for speed, performing some operations 100 times faster than Hadoop in memory and 10 timees faster on disk.
 The in-memory computation capabilities are excellent for interactive algorithms in machine learning and graph computations.
 Like HDInsight's Hadoop implementation, HDInsight Spark is geared to working with your Azure Blob Storage.

 In this exercise you are going to spin up an Azure HDInsight Spark cluster and process data in both [Zeppelin](https://zeppelin.incubator.apache.org/) and [Jupyter](https://jupyter.org/) notbooks.
 Both of these interactive data and scientific computing technologies are built right in with HDInsight and it's Spark clusters.
 After setting up the HDInsight Spark cluster, you are going to analyze and graph some sample data, which is heating, ventilating,, and air conditioning (HVAC) data for a group of buildings.
-This will give you an excellent idea how to work with an HDInsight Spark cluster using zeppelin and Jupyter.
+This will give you an excellent idea how to work with an HDInsight Spark cluster using Zeppelin and Jupyter.

 1. Log into the [Azure Portal](https://portal.azure.com) with your Microsoft ID.